FacsimiLab/facsimilab-platform/README.md

 [MIT License](./LICENSE)

-Copyright (c) 2022 Pranav Kumar Mishra
+Copyright (c) 2022-2024 Pranav Kumar Mishra

+Licenses and references of open-source projects that contribute significantly to FacsimiLab are listed in [Licenses](./licenses/licenses-overview.md)